hubiinetwork/nahmii-contracts/docs/Configuration.md

 1. **blockNumber** *of type `uint256`*

-    > Lower block number for the tier
+    > The concerned block number

 Returns: